ndrean/micro_ex/README.md

 - `Swoosh` for email delivery
 - `ExCmd` to stream `ImageMagick`
 - `MinIO` for S3 compatible local-cloud storage
-- `OpenTelemetry` with `Jaeger` and `Tempo` for traces (the later uses`MinIO` for back storage)
+- `OpenTelemetry` with `Jaeger` and `Tempo` for traces (the latter uses `MinIO` for backing storage)
 - `Promtail` with `Loki` linked to `MinIO` for logs
 - `Prometheus` for metrics
 - `Grafana` for global dashboards and `PromEx` to setup `Grafana` dashboards.

-> **About API design**: it is designed [API-first ➡ Code] as this aappears to be the best way to build APIs.
+> **About API design**: it is designed [API-first ➡ Code] as this appears to be the best way to build APIs.
 The OpenAPI files define the _schemas_ which expose the protocol buffer contracts.
 The proto contracts provide strong type safety.
 They are rather easy to design (_as long as you don't use the full gRPC methods and transport protocol_) and enforces the contract-first approach.
 Routes follow a `Twirp`-like RPC DSL, with a format `/service_name/method_name` instead of traditional REST (`/resource`).

 The main interest of this demo is to display a broad range of tools and orchestrate the observability tools with OpenTelemetry in `Elixir`.